ishine/SyllableLM/README.md

 | 6.25Hz Large                  | [Model](https://www.cs.utexas.edu/~harwath/model_checkpoints/syllable_lm/SyllableLM_large_625Hz.pt)      |
 | 6.25Hz Interleaved Vocoder LM | [Model](https://www.cs.utexas.edu/~harwath/model_checkpoints/syllable_lm/SyllableLM_vocoder_lm_625Hz.pt) |

-### Usage
+### Resynthesis (and Continuation):

-Todo: migrate code over and facilitate twist dependency.

-## Resynthesis:

-Todo

-## Continuation Pipeline:

-Todo
+Located in Experiments.ipynb

-## LossPred:
+### LossPred:

-This will be provided as-is
+This is provided as-is in Experiments.ipynb

-## SylBoost training:
+### SylBoost training:

-This will be provided as-is
+This is provided as-is in syllablelm/SegmentalSSE
+See the provided Readme for more information

-## SyllableLM training:
+### SyllableLM training:

-This is standard language model training and will be provided as is.
+This is provided as-is in syllablelm/fairseq
+See the provided Readme for more information